-The objects of The Club are to provide facilities which promote, foster and encourage participation within the whole community in the sport of Bowls and other indoor games and social activities.
+The objects of The Club are to provide facilities to promote, foster and encourage participation within the whole community in the sport of Bowls and other indoor games and social activities.

-The income and Property of The Club shall be applied solely towards promoting The Clubs objects as set forth in this constitution and no portion thereof shall be paid or transferred, directly or indirectly, to members of “The Club”.
+The income and property of The Club shall be applied solely towards promoting The Clubs objects as set forth in this constitution and no portion thereof shall be paid or transferred, directly or indirectly, to member of “The Club”.

 4. OFFICERS AND COMMITTEE

-“The Committee” shall from their own number elect a Gents President, Vice President, and Junior Vice President and also a Ladies President, Ladies Vice President, and Ladies Match Secretary.
+“The Committee” shall from their own number elect a Club President, Vice President and Junior Vice President and Ladies Match Secretary.
 If for any reason an official vacates their position, the next in line shall assume the higher office.
 If this results in a further vacancy a new officer shall be elected by the Committee from the existing number.